JayPat2003/diabetes-prediction-ml/README.md

 The dataset used in this project can be found in the [data](/data) directory.
 It includes both raw and processed data files.
 The preprocessing steps are documented in the Jupyter notebooks in the [notebooks](/notebooks) folder.

-## Folder Structure

-Here's an overview of the project's folder structure:

-diabetes-prediction/
-│
-├── data/
-│ ├── raw/
-│ ├── processed/
-│
-├── notebooks/
-│
-├── src/
-│ ├── data_preprocessing/
-│ ├── feature_engineering/
-│ ├── models/
-│ ├── evaluation/
-│ ├── utils/
-│ ├── main.py
-│
-├── requirements.txt
-├── README.md
-├── LICENSE

-Please refer to the [folder structure](#folder-structure) section for a detailed explanation of each directory.

 ## Installation